 To set the scene, Sally and Marc were in their 30's and had two young children.
 Sally was an account manager and Marc was a delivery driver when they met.
 It was Sally who originally pushed Marc to go to college to become a manager after he had been passed up for a promotion.
 Outwardly Marc was a loosely committed guy and although the couple never fought publicly, they were rarely seen together much outside of organized events.
 Their lives seemed to split long before their divorce ever made it to court.
 Sally aged quickly as the family's sole breadwinner and Marc became less and less invested in his family.
 Sally might as well have been a single mother and Marc the obnoxious roommate as far as anyone who knew them was concerned.

 More than once gossip spread that Marc looked for reasons to avoid Sally and their kids.
 Maybe Marc got too comfortable being in the college lifestyle and it seemed his family revealed his age.
 Every time anyone ever had to stop by Sally's house, be it morning, evening, or afternoon Marc was either "on campus" or taking a nap in their bedroom.
 The funny thing about that was that for a guy like Marc who swore that he had to be on campus all day, he sure was home a lot when Sally was at work and the kids were at daycare (something Sally also paid for).
 An example of Marc's shady behavior long before he dumped Sally, was when Sally rubbed her eye too hard at work causing her contact lens to rip and need to be replaced.
 Being on my route home I gave her a ride so she could change it out.
 Sally thanked me, saying she couldn't bother Marc while he was at school during the day and she would have had to have taken a cab otherwise.
-Only when we pulled up to their house, although Marc's car was nowhere to be found, inside he was on the couch drinking a beer.
-I left Sally to greet him with a surprise.
-On my way out, I couldn't help but notice that Marc had parked his car on a side street as if to hide that he was home at all.
+Only when we pulled up to their house, although Marc's car wasn't in the driveway.
+However, Marc was visible from the outside through the livingroom window drinking a beer on the couch.
+I remained in my car while Sally went in to greet him.
+As she went in the door, I couldn't help but notice that Marc's car was parked on another block ahead as if to hide that he was home at all.
 Right there I knew that Marc was probably hiding a lot of things from Sally.

 The divorce process between them was wretched.
 The kids were too young to know their dad wasn't a nice guy.
 Marc used the raw feelings Sally had about the revelation that Marc had broken promises to paint her as a bitter nag in court.
 Marc recorded her testy voice mails when Marc had split and played them to the judge acting as if she was always in a state of agitation.
 The cruelest thing of all was that while Sally was putting in those long nights at the office, Marc was filling out the paperwork to bury Sally in court.